fabric8io/kubernetes-client/doc/CRD-generator.md

 }
 ```

-The field will be skipped in the generated CRD, such as:
+The field will be skipped in the generated CRD and will not appear in the schema for this type, such as:

 ```yaml
           spec: